 Nicola Diggle is a senior associate who handles commercial and contractual litigation, with particular experience assisting with breach of directors' duties and shareholder agreements.

-Nicola is a Senior Associate in our Litigation and Dispute Resolution Division specialising in commercial litigation and dispute resolution.
+Nicola is a Legal Director in our Litigation and Dispute Resolution Division specialising in commercial litigation and dispute resolution.
 She has a great deal of experience acting for individuals and corporates based in the Thames Valley, London, United Kingdom and abroad across a range of sectors.

 Main areas of practice

 Nicola is highly recommended as a commercial lawyer with specialist expertise in:

 - Director and shareholder disputes

 Nicola qualified and previously practiced at Herbert Smith in their international litigation team.
 Nicola has done secondments to the Herbert Smith Paris office and an international technology company’s in-house legal team.
 Nicola joined Blake Morgan in 2006.

 She is a Solicitor Advocate with Higher Rights of Audience and has appeared in the High Court for clients.
 She is also an ADR Group Accredited Mediator.
 As well as acting as advisor and advocate for clients in disputes and mediations, Nicola also practices as a mediator in commercial mediations.

 Nicola is part of the cross-office team which organises our In-house Lawyer Forums.